ibm-aur-nlp/PubTabNet/README.md

 `21/July/2020` - PubTabNet 2.0.0 is released, where the position (bounding box) of non-empty cells is added into the annotation.
 The annotation file is also changed from `json` format to `jsonl` format to reduce the requirement on large RAM.

+`03/July/2020` - `Image-based table recognition: data, model, and evaluation` is accepted by ECCV20.

 `01/July/2020` - Code of **T**ree-**Edit**-**D**istance-based **S**imilarity (TEDS) metric is [released](src).

 ## Updates in progress